Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Weak Homotopy Equivalence of and

 Without loss of generality, we can consider $f$ to be a simplicial-approximation to itself by \autoref{theo:SimplicialApproxTheo}.
-Let $K$ denote the triangulation on $S^n$ used in this simplicial approximation.
-Since we only need a homotopy from $f$ to $\hat{v}_\circledast$, so it is enough to consider a map which we know to be homotopic (in $|VR(X)|$) to the original $f$.
+Let $K$ be the triangulation on $S^n$ used in this simplicial approximation.
+Since we only need a homotopy from $f$ to $\hat{v}_\circledast$, it is enough to consider a map which we know to be homotopic (in $\iGR{X}$) to the original $f$.
+For this reason, we consider $f$ as $\ConM{\FldF{f}{v_m}}{K}$.